sahmed1o/Fingerprint-Identification-System/README.md

 # Fingerprint-Identification-System
 A fingerprint identification system that goes through a process of filtering to dermine if the users fingerprint matches the fingerprint registered.
+The captured fingerprint is processed through filtering techniques to remove noise from the captured image.
+The final result of the print after removing noise is then feature matched with the registered fingerprint to determine if they are the same.
 <img src="Screenshots/screen.png"  height="400" />

 [TEXT]